-During FY01, MTA in conjunction with the county-wide advisory committee will complete the technology evaluation and selection of a bus signal priority technology for implementation on Crenshaw Boulevard, the demonstration corridor.
+During FY01 the MTA, in conjunction with the countywide advisory committee, will complete the technology evaluation and selection of a bus signal priority technology for implementation on Crenshaw Boulevard, the demonstration corridor.
 Hardware and software will be procured and installed.
-Staff will continue their coordination efforts with the Metro Rapid Bus demonstration pilot, LADOT's Transit Signal Priority Project, MTA's Advance Transit Management System (ATMS) and Automatic Passenger Counter (APC).
+Staff will continue their coordination efforts with the Metro Rapid Bus demonstration pilot, LADOT's Transit Signal Priority Project, MTA's Advanced Transit Management System (ATMS) and Automatic Passenger Counter (APC).